rbind/njtierney.com/content/post/2018-02-07-acknowledgements.markdown

 tags: []
 ---

-Last week I got "the letter" from the university to say "You, are a Dr. and can use that title".
+Last week I got "the letter" from the university that basically says "You, Nicholas Tierney, are a Dr.".

-Which means I can finally say:

-"Hi Everybody, I'm Dr. Nick!"

 ![](https://njtierney.updog.co/gifs/njt-dr-nick.gif)

-I can also say to everyone:
+I can now (finally) say:

 > Yes, I have finished my PhD.

 And I can say to myself:

 > It is finally over.

+Now, some of your might be wondering "haven't you already been doing a post doc, why is this only happening now?"

+Yes, I've been (very much) enjoying a great post doc at Monash, working with [Di Cook](http://dicook.github.io/) and [Rob Hyndman](https://robjhyndman.com/).
+I get to work on developing R packages, publishing best practices for working with missing data, and making data analysis easier and more powerful.
+Honestly, there's not many other places in the world I would rather be.

+But, there is a particularly long tail end of my PhD, here's a rough timeline:

+- April 2017: Defend thesis to internal committee, receive feedback.
+- May 2017: Submit thesis changes to external committee (in Australia, the thesis is sent to two external reviewers, who may be overseas)
+- November 2017: Receive feedback from external committee
+- December 2017: Submit final thesis changes
+- January 2018: Official letter re PhD ("You are now a Dr.")

 My thesis ("Statistical Approaches to Revealing Structure in Complex Health Data") will soon be made available through QUT's eprint system, but I thought it would be nice to share the acknowledgements section below - there are a lot of people to thank!